The Kingdoms of Ruin

 The Kingdoms of Ruin (はめつのおうこく, Hametsu no Ōkoku) is a Japanese manga series written and illustrated by yoruhashi.
 It began serialization in Mag Garden's Monthly Comic Garden magazine in April 2019.
-An anime television series adaptation by Yokohama Animation Laboratory will premiere in October 2023.
+An anime television series adaptation produced by Yokohama Animation Laboratory aired from October to December 2023.

+Plot

+For ages, humans and witches had an alliance with witches using magic to help people.
+However, when humans eventually develop science that can at times outdo magic, the Redia Empire suddenly declares witches obsolete and orders them eradicated.
+The witch Chloe raised the human orphan Adonis and taught him her craft.
+When she is caught and executed, Adonis vows revenge against humanity.
+Although his quest for vengeance has left him filled with hatred and very antisocial, Adonis eventually allies with the witch Doroka, who begins to fall in love with him.